ebemunk/blog/content/2021-12-01-playmates/index.md

 ## k-means What?

-I admit, this is the most gratuitous analysis here, but I wanted to see what an <a href="https://en.wikipedia.org/wiki/K-means_clustering" target="_blank">unsupervised learning algorithm</a> would say about our population of Playmates.
-This means absolutely nothing (seriously) and you should probably ignore it.
-Anyway...
+I admit, this is the most gratuitous analysis here, but I wanted to see what an [unsupervised learning algorithm](https://en.wikipedia.org/wiki/K-means_clustering) would say about our population of Playmates, specifically body shapes.

+This is probably a coincidence and not to be taken seriously (seriously!), but was cool to see.

-I picked 4 clusters for no good reason, and let the computer loose on the dataset.
-The results were interesting!
-Below visualization was inspired by the <a href="https://www.igi-global.com/article/mvclustviz/103841" target="_blank">MVClustViz</a> visualization.
+Below visualization was inspired by the [MVClustViz](https://www.igi-global.com/article/mvclustviz/103841) visualization.

 <div>
-  <div class="viz-title">k-means clusters</div>
+  <div class="viz-title">k-means for body shape?</div>
-  <div class="viz-subtitle">4 clusters for body shape, height and age.
-Some coincidental correspondence between hourglass, pear and inverted triangle body shapes.</div>
+  <div class="viz-subtitle">Finding 3 clusters for bust, waist and hips measurements.
+Cluster 1 is for triangle, or "pear" shape.
+Cluster 2 is square, and Cluster 3 is hourglass.</div>
   <div id="viz-kmeans"></div>
 </div>